atom/git-utils/README.md

 Returns `true` if the status is a deleted one, `false` otherwise.

+### Repository.isStatusStaged(status)

+Check if a status value represents a changed that is staged in the index.

+`status` - The integer status value.

+Returns `true` if the status is a staged one, `false` otherwise.

 ### Repository.isSubmodule(path)

 Check if the path is a submodule in the index.